Right of information

 The record files (log files) are the historical records of everything that occurs on a website (users' entry and exit [IP address], website from which they come, dates, country, etc.).
 CNIC can analyze this information to see the flow of traffic on the internet website, the contents most visited and the main navigational routes; all for the objective of adapting the internet website contents to the expectations of the users who visit our site.

 Organic Law 15/1999 of 13 December on the Protection of Personal Data, contains a series of fundamental rights including the right of access, the right of rectification, removal, opposition and exclusion of data.
-To exercise these rights you must complete the following forms and send them COD (Cash on Delivery) with the identifying documentation and corresponding justificatory documentation to the following address: Centro Nacional de Investigaciones Cardiovasculares.
+To exercise these rights you must complete the following forms and send them by certificate email with the identifying documentation and corresponding justificatory documentation to the following address: Centro Nacional de Investigaciones Cardiovasculares.
 Melchor Fernández Almagro, 3 28029 Madrid.
+If you hold a DNIe or other certificate issued by a trusted electronic services provider you may also digitally sign the file and submit it through our exercise of rights form.

 - Exercising the right of access